GianfriAur/Aur.AspNetCore.Mvc.Modularity/README.md

 ![Aur.AspNetCore.Mvc.Modularity logo](doc/resource/logo/Aur.AspNetCore.Mvc.Modularity.png?raw=true)

-> :warning: è ancora in fase di sviluppo la prima versione. non è ancora usabile :warning:
+> :warning: the first version is still under development. it is not yet usable :warning:

 **Aur.AspNetCore.Mvc.Modularity** is a library that helps to realize applications, based on the concept of **mvc**, in a **modular** way.